aldayel/emoji-language-research/README.md

 ## Overview

 This project investigates whether emojis are emerging as a new form of language in digital communication.
-Through comprehensive literature review, data collection, exploratory analysis, and machine learning techniques, we examined the structural, functional, and usage patterns of emojis across digital platforms.
+Through a comprehensive literature review, data collection, exploratory analysis, and machine learning techniques, we examined the structural, functional, and usage patterns of emojis across digital platforms.

 ## Key Findings